Simonkipkurui/Aloe-species-Ensembled-Modelling/README.md

-# Aloe Species Distribution Modelling in Baringo
+# Aloe Species Distribution Modelling in Arid and Semi-Arid Lands

 ## Description
-This project focuses on modeling the distribution of Aloe species in the Baringo region using machine learning alogorithms Random forest,Gradinent boost machine and Extreme gradient boosting and environmental data.
-The goal is to predict the potential habitats of Aloe species based on various environmental factors such as climate, soil, and topography.
+This project focuses on modeling the distribution of Aloe species in the arid and Semi-Arid northern  kenya region using machine learning alogorithms Random forest,Gradinent boost machine and Extreme gradient boosting.
+The goal is to predict the potential habitats of Aloe species based on various environmental factors such as climate, soil, topography and climate scenarios data .

 The following data sources were used in this project:
 Climate Data: CHELSA